equinor/ccs-scripts/docs/webviz/scripts/co2-containment.md

 ## 🎯 Overview

-Calculates the amount of CO2 inside or outside a boundary (polygons, zones or regions) and returns it as a volume or mass.
+Calculates the amount of CO2 inside or outside a boundary (polygons) per  zones or regions and returns it as a volume or mass.
 Multiple options are available.

 ## 📝 How to set it up?